Travel to Oaxaca, Mexico (A Mega Backpacking Guide)

 READ MORE: My Day of the Dead in Oaxaca

 TRAVEL TO OAXACA CITY

-Oaxaca City (known to locals as Oaxaca de Juarez) is a place rich with traditional culture, brightly coloured houses, dramatic mountainscapes, delicious foods and mezcal – a smokey, fiery liquor that I think makes margaritas taste soooo much better!
+Oaxaca City (known to locals as Oaxaca de Juarez) is a place rich with traditional culture, brightly colored houses, dramatic mountainscapes, delicious foods, and mezcal – a smokey, fiery liquor that I think makes margaritas taste soooo much better!

 So where is Oaxaca City, exactly?

 Well, it isn’t close to anywhere, actually.
 In fact, Oaxaca City is at least 6 hours by bus from Mexico City, 10 hours from San Cristobal de las Casas and about 7 hours up the mountains from Puerto Escondido.
 Oaxaca City is located right in the middle of the State of Oaxaca, hiding amongst the mountains.
 Read more on how to get to Oaxaca City below.